tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 ### 9. Instructor Do: Review Indexing Fever (5 min)

-In this section, you will perform a dry walk-through of the solution for the Indexing Fever activity that students just completed.
+In this section, you will perform a dry walkthrough of the solution for the Indexing Fever activity.

 **Files:**